romaingd/ICLR_2018/05-Lazaridou-2018-Emergence_of_linguistic_communication_from_referential_games.md

 * **Structured and disentangled input** (bag-of-attributes, all pre-linguistic items are represented in terms of binary vectors $o \in \{0,1\}^{573}$).
-  Each object can be seen as a conjonction of properties.
+  Each object can be seen as a conjunction of properties.

 * Speaker and listener convert the pre-linguistic representations to dense representations $u$ by using a single-layer MLP.